pokeychip19946/Alpha-AI/README.md

 *STEPS TO RUN THE CODE*

-STEP 1- Access Task 3 folder to run the code
+STEP 1- Access TASK 3 folder to run the code

 STEP 2- Load graph.pd and image.jpg